 - Repetitive Stress Injuries: Carpal tunnel syndrome and repetitive strain injuries are frequently seen in office or assembly line work environments.

-- Back and spinal injuries: Occurring due to heavy lifting or accidents, leading to chronic discomfort or mobility problems.
+- Back and spinal injuries: These occur due to heavy lifting or accidents and lead to chronic discomfort or mobility problems.

 - Machinery-Related Injuries: These injuries occur at factories or construction sites using machinery that causes cuts, amputations, or crushing injuries, which lead to or crushing injuries that require hospital treatment.